• Home

 Q: What should I feed my ducks?

-A: Ducks need a balanced diet that includes waterfowl feed, greens, and insects.
+A: Ducks need a balanced diet that includes a complete waterfowl feed, greens, and insects.
 It is important to avoid feeding them bread, crackers, or other processed foods that can cause digestive problems.

 Q: Do ducks need vaccinations or regular check-ups?